-Deciding on where to live is always a big decision.
+Deciding where to live is always a big decision.
 When you’re young, your choice may be based on your proximity to shops, restaurants, entertainment, and where you work.
-If you have children or pets, you might choose to live close to quality schools, parks and families with playmates.
-As we get older, health concerns, mobility issues, decreased income, and maintenance costs influence our decision on where to live.
+If you have children or pets, you might choose to live close to certain schools, parks, and families with playmates.
+As we get older health concerns, mobility issues, decreased income, and maintenance costs influence our decision on where to live.

 Owning a home is part of the American dream and many people plan to remain in their homes until they die.
 This isn’t always possible, but if it is your intention, there are ways to help make it happen.
 A reverse mortgage or home equity loan can help with living costs and any remodeling needed to address mobility or maintenance issues.
 Or having a family member who lives with you to provide support, or finding a living situation where there are family, friends or even a support service nearby could be the answer.